Coaching vs. Mentoring - Differences, Similarities

 The word "mentor" comes from Greek and literally means "thinker".
-Mythical Mentor was a friend of King Odysseus.
+The mythical Mentor was a friend of King Odysseus.
 Before Odysseus sailed away to the Trojan War he entrusted the care of his son Telemach to Mentor.
-Thus, a mentor is someone who offers knowledge, experience, or wisdom to a person coming in the need of support.
+Thus, a mentor is a person who offers knowledge, experience, or wisdom to a person coming in need of support.

 Coach (personal trainer) - a person who helps the Client to discover the right path to the goal, using their skills, techniques, tools, as well as other people that the Client can use.
 The work of the coach is based on a partnership, relationship, and mutual trust.